Here are the main requirements for DOT Medical Exam initiatives:

 - Psychiatric Disorders: Mental health conditions, such as severe depression, schizophrenia, or other psychiatric disorders, could affect a driver's certification.

 - Substance Abuse: Use of controlled substances, including opioids, amphetamines, and narcotics, can lead to disqualification.
 Want to know about DOT Clearinghouse Enforcement?
-An exception exists for medications prescribed by a treating physician who is familiar with the driver's medical history and assigned duties, and has advised the driver that the prescribed medication will not adversely affect their ability to safely operate a commercial vehicle.
+An exception exists for medications prescribed by a treating physician who is familiar with the driver's medical history and assigned duties and has advised the driver that the prescribed medication will not adversely affect their ability to operate a commercial vehicle safely.